tomasellis/agent_tools_test/README.md

   - Was going to make a VITE web app but decided to scrap it and just work in the backend, using Langserve's Playground as UI.
 It's good enough for this.
   - There's no error handling, it would be needed in a prod environment, but here is just me playing around.
 No need for that right now.
 - It's a chat, the message history is held in client.
 And is used by the agent too.
-- The Agent can combine any of the tools togheter, as seen in the first picture.
+- The Agent can combine any of the tools together, as seen in the first picture.
 Mindblowing to be honest.

 ## On the Agent proper